a00908270/masterthesis/thesis.md

 ### Classification of Neural Networks

-Figure \ref{nn_class_haun} shows a classification of neural networks by Haun \cite{haun1998simulation} divided into three levels based on connection type, neuronal behavior and learning methods.
+This thesis focuses on Backpropagation networks, but to provide a general overview, Figure \ref{nn_class_haun} shows a classification of neural networks by Haun \cite{haun1998simulation} divided into three levels based on connection type, neuronal behavior and learning methods.
 The first level classifies into feedback and feedforward networks.
+The second level into linear and non-linear networks, the third one into supervised and non-supervised networks.

 #### Feedforward networks